-We've already rounded up our favorite blonde balayage looks for summer (and beyond).
-Then we moved on to a slightly different color technique when we put together a list of our favorite brown ombré looks.
+We've already rounded up our favorite blonde balayage looks for summer (and beyond) then we moved on to a slightly different color technique and put together a list of our favorite brown ombré looks.
 What's the difference between balayage and ombré, you ask?
-To make a long story short, ombré hair starts off dark and transitions to a lighter shade at the ends.
+Ombré hair starts off dark and transitions to a lighter shade at the ends.
 Balayage, on the other hand, is characterized by intermittent highlights dispersed throughout the hair, almost like subtle strokes of paint.

 Nikki Lee is an expert colorist in Los Angeles and co-owner of Nine Zero One Salon.
 Just take a simple scroll through her Instagram to see some ultimate balayage inspiration, like the image above.

 Ask your colorist for creamy blonde highlights that gradually go up to your dark brown roots.
 This intermingling will give a dimensional and summery effect.

 Lee is also responsible for this balayage look, which uses a base of dark brown hair to make caramel blonde highlights pop.
 The color is vivid, saturated, and eye-catching.

 This gorgeous, shiny brunette balayage treatment on short hair is perfect for enhancing waves and adding texture.

 We can't decide what we love more, Janibell Rosanne's jaw-dropping bouncy curls or her gorgeous blonde-to-brown color meld.
 Yep, we're going to have to go with both.